particleLance/SIMBatchTools/README.md

 A config.js file has been included to put in any predefined variables.

-Variables can also be specified with environment varialbes at runtime
+Variables can also be specified with environment variables at runtime

 For instance, to pass your access_token, you may set it in the `config.js` file.
 Alternatively, you may set it at runtime using environment variables.
 For example: